horhay10/horhay10.github.io/README.md

 year-mm-dd-Title-Seperated-by-dashes.md

-it has to end in .md not .txt or .doc or anything else and the first lines in your document have to be
+it has to end in .md not .txt or .doc or anything else and the first lines in your document have to be what is shown below if it is a story
 ```
 ---
 layout: post